-- Do NOT cut, drill, grind or weld such containers. - In addition ensure such activity is not performed near full, partially empty or empty containers without appropriate workplace safety authorisation or permit. - Store in original containers. - ► Keep containers securely sealed.
-Store in a cool, dry area protected from environmental extremes. - Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

-For major quantities

-- Consider storage in bunded areas ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams). - Figure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities

-Conditions for safe storage, including any incompatibilities
+Store in a cool, dry area protected from environmental extremes.
+Store away from incompatible materials and foodstuff containers.
+Protect containers against physical damage and check regularly for leaks.
+Observe manufacturer's storage and handling recommendations contained within this SDS.
+For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams). • Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.
+Conditions for safe storage, in cluding any incompatibilities Suitable container Polyethylene or polypropylene container.
+Check all containers are clearly labelled and free from leaks.

-Suitable container